Chlorphenamine is an antihistamine. It eases allergic reactions.

 |Available as||Tablets, oral liquid medicine and injection|

 Exposure to substances such as pollen, pet fur, peanuts, shellfish or insect bites can cause some people to produce an excess of a chemical called histamine.
 This causes allergic symptoms which can include swelling, skin rashes, sneezing, watery eyes, and a runny or blocked nose.
-Because chlorphenamine blocks the effects of histamine, it helps relieve allergic symptoms like these.
+Chlorphenamine blocks the effects of histamine, so it helps relieve allergic symptoms like these.

 Chlorphenamine is available on prescription, or you can buy it without a prescription at pharmacies.